20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 Grey and red rocks in a huge wide open landscape in western Utah

-The best part is a distinct lack of crowds, particularly compared to nearby and similar Zion.
-Snow Canyon might well be classified as a national park itself if it was in a different state.
+It looked fantastic, and we now know that Snow Canyon is one of the most fun places to take the kids in Utah.
+But the best part is a noticeable lack of crowds, particularly compared to nearby Zion.
+Snow Canyon might even be classified as a national park itself if it was in a different state, but Utah already has 5 of those!

 • Hike Petrified Dunes, Jenny’s Canyon, Lava Tube, Johnson Canyon and Scout Cave Trails